 National Procurement Institute (NPI)

-The Town of Davie Procurement Division has been awarded the prestigious 25th Annual Achievement of Excellence in Procurement® (AEP) for 2020 from the National Procurement Institute, Inc. (NPI).
+The Town of Davie Procurement Division has been awarded the prestigious Annual Achievement of Excellence in Procurement® (AEP) for 3 consecutive years from the National Procurement Institute, Inc. (NPI).
 The AEP Award is earned by public and non-profit agencies that demonstrate a commitment to procurement excellence.
 This annual program recognizes procurement organizations that embrace Innovation, Professionalism, Productivity, Leadership and e-Procurement.

 The AEP program encourages the development of excellence as well as continued organizational improvement to earn the award annually.

 For 2022, there were 188 successful applicants, including 40 counties, 69 cities, 15 higher-education agencies, 22 school districts, 34 special districts, 5 state agencies and 3 others.

 In addition to the National Procurement Institute, Inc. (NPI), the AEP is sponsored by the California Association of Public Procurement Officials (CAPPO), Canadian Public Procurement Council / Conseil canadien des marchés publics (CPPC), Florida Association of Public Procurement Officials (FAPPO), National Association of Educational Procurement (NAEP), National Association of State Procurement Officials (NASPO), NIGP: The Institute for Public Procurement and Texas Public Purchasing Association (TxPPA).
 The AEP is supported by the Airport Purchasing Group (APG), OMINA Partners, Sustainable Purchasing Leadership Council (SPLC) and the Universal Public Procurement Certification Council (UPPCC).

 NIGP Agency Accreditation Achievement Award: